sammuelyee/docs/_cartodb-platform/import-api.md

 - **error_code**
   A string containing an error message to be outputted in case of a failure during the import process, that is, when the *success* item has a *false* value (see below).

 - **tables_created_count**
   This element is currently deprecated.

 - **synchronization_id**
-  This element is a unique identifier for the synchronised tables that were imported using the *Dropbox*, *Google Drive* or the *public URL* options.
+  This element has a *null* value in this case.

 - **service_name**
   This element identifies the service type used to import the file.
-It can have any of these three values: *gdrive* for Google Drive imports, *dropbox* for Dropbox imports and *url* for url or local file imports.
+It can have any of these three values: *gdrive* for Google Drive imports, *dropbox* for Dropbox imports and *public_url* for url or local file imports.

 - **service_item_id**
-  A unique alphanumeric element that identifies the targeted import's service item.
+  A unique identifier that references the service item of the targeted import.

 - **success**
   A boolean value indicating whether the import process succeeded (*true* or *false*).

+#### Example

+<div class="code-title code-request with-result">REQUEST</div>
+{% highlight bash %}
+curl -v "https://{account}.cartodb.com/api/v1/imports/1234abcd-1234-1a2b-3c4d-4321dcba5678?api_key={account API Key}
+{% endhighlight %}
+<div class="code-title">RESPONSE</div>
+{% highlight javascript %}
+{
+  "id": "1234abcd-1234-1a2b-3c4d-4321dcba5678",
+  "user_id": "abcd1234-a5b6-c7d8-1a2b-efgh5678abcd",
+  "table_id": "mnop5678-12cd-ab34-abc1-4321dcba2b4d",
+  "data_type": "url",
+  "table_name": "sample_file",
+  "state": "complete",
+  "error_code": null,
+  "queue_id": "1234abcd-1234-1a2b-3c4d-4321dcba5678",
+  "get_error_text": {
+    "title": "Unknown",
+    "what_about": "Sorry, something went wrong and we're not sure what.
+Try\n      uploading your file again, or <a href='mailto:support@cartodb.com?subject=Unknown error'>contact us</a> and we'll try to help you quickly."
+  },
+  "tables_created_count": null,
+  "synchronization_id": null,
+  "success": true
+}
+{% endhighlight %}

 ### Retrieving a list of all the current import processes

 Lists the import identifiers of the files that are being imported in the targeted CartoDB account.

-###Definition
+#### Definition

 <div class="code-title notitle code-request"></div>
 {% highlight bash %}